haytchyt/backpropagation/README.md

 Neural Network
 ---

-Neural Networks (NN) are important data mining tool used for classication and clustering.
+Neural Networks (NN) are a widely used data mining method for classification and grouping.
-It is an attempt to build machine that will mimic brain activities and be able to learn.
+It's an attempt to create a machine that can learn and mimic brain processes.
-NN usually learns by examples.
-If NN is supplied with enough examples, it should be able to perform classication and even discover new trends or patterns in data.
-Basic NN is composed of three layers, input, output and hidden layer.
-Each layer can have number of nodes and nodes from input layer are connected to the nodes from hidden layer.
-Nodes from hidden layer are connected to the nodes from output layer.
-Those connections represent weights between nodes.
+NN learns by example most of the time.
+If enough examples are provided to NN, it should be able to classify data and possibly uncover new trends or patterns.
+The basic NN has three layers: input, output, and a hidden layer.
+Nodes from the input layer are connected to nodes from the hidden layer, and each layer can have a large number of nodes.
+The output layer nodes are coupled to the nodes from the hidden layer.
+Weights between nodes are represented by those connections.

 Backpropagation Algorithm
 --
->Idea behind BP algorithm is quite simple, output of NN is evaluated against desired output.
-If results are not satisfactory, connection
-(weights) between layers are modied and process is repeated again and again until error is small enough.
+The basic idea underlying the BP method is that the output of the NN is compared to the desired output.
+If the results aren't good enough, the connection (weights) between the layers are changed, and the procedure is repeated until the mistake is small enough.

 Version
 ----